Jorge2Rubio/Powershell-HTTP-Server/README.md

-## This is a simple HTTP server that helps with file transfers between Windows machines. <br>
+## This is a Simple Powershell HTTP server that helps with file transfers between Windows machines. <br>
 (Admin privileges are required.)

 HTTP FILE SERVER USAGE: <br>